Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Pricing

-Both programs operate on the freemium business model, offering paid premium packages alongside free versions which have certain limitations.
-LastPass definitely steals the show here: While Dashlane limits free use of its app to one device and a maximum of 50 username/password combinations, LastPass gives away the figurative store, not limiting data sets at all.
+Both password managers embrace the freemium business model.
+This means that they offer paid subscriptions, as well as limited free versions.
+The latter are meant to encourage free users to purchase a subscription.
+LastPass definitely steals the show here: While Dashlane limits free use of its app to one device and a maximum of 50 username/password combinations, LastPass offers unlimited data sets.

-At the same time, Dashlane's paid subscriptions are priced more competitively.
-As such, we can't declare a clear winner.
+At the same time, Dashlane's paid subscriptions are priced more competitively and for that reason, we can't declare a clear winner.

 Winner: Draw